 His edible cake topper...which didn't exactly fit on the cake like promised but close enough

 When the party time came and passed, and none of the party guests were here yet, I started to get a little nervous.
 I had asked parents to RSVP on the invitation, but hadn't received a single reply.
 Since we're new in town (and school just started a little over a month ago here), I didn't have phone numbers for any of the parents.
 M rides the bus to and from school, and unfortunately none of his friends are at our bus stop, so I don't have the opportunity to see the other parents (add in a super fussy baby to the mix and some days i'm lucky if I even get to leave the house).
 I expressed my concerns with my husband the night before his party but he reassured me that "Nobody seems to RSVP these days.
 Don't worry, they'll come.
 Kids love birthday parties."
 I considered cancelling the party, but M told me that five of his friends had told him they were coming so I was worried that if I cancelled, they would still show up.
 Our daughter had a birthday party earlier this month and none of the girls RSVP'd but four of them still showed up anyways, so we were cautiously optimistic.
+At first I hoped maybe they got lost, or were running late, but we live near the elementary school and our house is not difficult to find.
+I included our vital contact info-address, phone number, on the invitation, etc. I was most definitely reachable.

 M who was starting to get a bit anxious, ran outside, and began to run up and down the street.
 Each and every car that turned down our street he craned his little neck to get a better look, while hoping and praying it was a missing party guest.